 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using birth control pills, cyclosporine (Gengraf®, Neoral®, Sandimmune®), glyburide (Micronase®), levothyroxine (Synthroid®), phenytoin (Dilantin®), vitamin supplements (A, D, E, K), or a blood thinner (such as warfarin, Coumadin®).
-These medicines should be taken at least four hours before taking colesevelam.
+- Make sure your doctor knows if you are using birth control pills, cyclosporine (Gengraf®, Neoral®, Sandimmune®), glyburide (Micronase®), insulin, levothyroxine (Synthroid®), phenytoin (Dilantin®), vitamin supplements (A, D, E, K), or a blood thinner (such as warfarin, Coumadin®).
+These medicines should be taken at least 4 hours before taking colesevelam.

 Warnings While Using This Medicine